What to do for a weekend in Poznan, Poland? An essential guide to the best spots in the city

 And if you liked this post please use the buttons below and share it on Facebook, Twitter, Google+ or pin it on Pinterest!
 Thanks!

 Hi!
-My name is Dorota and I am very glad to see you on Born Globals.
-Here I am going to help you turn your travel and life dreams into plans.
+My name is Dorota and I am glad to see you on Born Globals.
+Here I am going to help you turn your travel dreams into plans.
 I will show you amazing volunteering projects and opportunities they give us, I will share my experience with you.
-I will help you believe that what your life looks like depends only on you.
+I will help you believe that your life depends on you.
 Come on – let’s get to know each other better.

 Also feel free to contact me via e-mail: email@example.com